 "If there's anything that just doesn't make sense and is a piece of plastic in your kid's backpack, ask about it.
 Because there's a good chance that's something that needs to be discussed further."

-Here's a list of resources to help you talk to your child about vaping.
+to help you talk to your child about vaping.